mathieuprog/query_builder/README.md

 end
 ```

-The function get now be called as follows (for instance, from a Controller):
+The function can now be called as follows (for instance, from a Controller):

 ```elixir
 Blog.get_article_by_id(id, preload: [:comments])